 If everything has worked as intended, the top mark will now be aligned perfectly with the top of the extruder.
 If not, you’ve got some work to do.
 You’ll have to adjust the extrusion (sometimes called “Flow”) percentage until the top mark aligns correctly.

 How To Calibrate The X, Y, and Z Motors

 Okay, the next step is to make sure your printer has its measurements right.
 To do this, use a piece of tape to mark two areas that are 100mm apart on the base plate.
 Position the nozzle over one, tell the printer to move 100mm in the correct direction and see if it ends up exactly over the tape.

-You should note that it’s likely not going to be perfect on the first try.
+You should note that it’s likely not going to be ideal on the first try.
 100.01mm isn’t the same as exactly 100mm, but these small differences can have large repercussions later on so it’s best to address them now.
 Adjust the M92 values for both the X and Y axes until it works perfectly.

 For the Z motor, you’re going to want to use a ruler.
 Stand it vertically on the print bed and move the Z axis by 100mm.
 After this point, the process is the same: just change the M92 values until it moves exactly 100mm each time.

 If you’ve noticed that your layers are too thin or that filament is gathered around the nozzle, you’ll likely want to level your base plate.
 This is so you can ensure the nozzle is the same distance from the base at all times.
 So how do you do this?